ohmybrew/ohmybrew.github.io/_posts/2016-06-21-testing-with-shopify-app.markdown

 date: '2016-06-21 01:17:33'
 ---

 [shopify_app](https://github.com/Shopify/shopify_app) is a great Gem to quickly build a Shopify App with Rails.
-It handles all the  verifications, authorizations, webhooking, and more; leaving you to focus on developing your app.
-This post is to serve as a quick-tip on how to unit-test your app with the Gem.
+It handles all the verifications, authorizations, webhook, and more; leaving you to focus on developing your app.
+This post is to serve as a quick tip on how to unit-test your app with the Gem.

 Other than the install page, most likely your app will require a shop to be logged in for all routes. `shopify_app`, upon installation will create a fixture file in `test/fixtures/shops.yml` of your Rails application.

-Inspecting it you will see its filled with one shop, `regular-shop.myshopify.com`, and a simple token.
-When running `bundle exec rake test` (after migrations are done for test environment of course), it will populate the shop database table with the fixture data in `shop.yml`.
+Inspecting it you will see it's filled with one shop, `regular-shop.myshopify.com`, and a simple token.
+When running `bundle exec rake test` (after migrations are done for a test environment of course), it will populate the shop database table with the fixture data in `shop.yml`.

-Now that we have a shop we can "log into", lets create a support module for the unit tests.
+Now that we have a shop we can "log into", let's create a support module for the unit tests.
 Create a file called `shopify_session_support.rb` inside `test/support`.

 ```ruby
 # test/support/shopify_session_support.rb